-If the EFT was ordered on behalf of a third party that is an individual, select the document used to identify that individual.
-If the selections provided do not cover the identifier used, indicate "Other" and provide details (up to 20 characters) in the appropriate field.
+If the EFT was ordered on behalf of a third party that is an individual, check the appropriate box to show the document used to identify that individual.

+In the case of an outgoing EFT, you can refer to an individual's provincial health card, provided there is no provincial or territorial legislation preventing you from using or requesting it.
+If the selections provided do not cover the identifier used, indicate "Other" and provide details in the appropriate field.